vsespb/mt-aws-glacier/README.md

 	NOTE: file `filename` should be inside directory `dir`

-	NOTE: both `filename` and `dir` resolved to full paths, before determining relative path from `dir` to `filename`.
+	NOTE: both `-filename` and `--dir` resolved to full paths, before determining relative path from `--dir` to `--filename`.
 Thus yo'll get an error if parent directories are unreadable.
 Also if you have `/dir/ds` symlink to `/dir/d3` directory, then `--dir=/dir` `--filename=/dir/ds/file` will result in relative filename `d3/file` not `ds/file`